abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

         return 0;
     }

-The ``hipMemPoolImportPointer()`` function allows to import a memory pool pointer directly from another process.
+To import a memory pool pointer directly from another process, use ``hipMemPoolImportPointer()``.

-The example code to read the exported pool based on the previous example is the following:
+Here is how to read the pool exported in the preceding example:

 .. code-block:: cpp